sungsujaing/NeuralStyleTransfer_custom/README.md

-# StyleTransfer_TFHub
+# NeuralStyleTransfer_custom

+Thie repository presents:
+* a VGG16-based custom **neural style transformation** (NST)
+* simple implementation of NST (TF_Hub)
+using *TensorFlow* and *OpenCV*.

-Thie repository presents a simple implementation of **Neural Style Transfer** (NST) on my profile image using TensorFlow and OpenCV.
-A pretrained NST model was obtained from [TensorFlow Hub](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2).
+For custom transformation, pre-trained VGG16 were used to extract styles and contents of an arbitrary image.
+For simple implementation using TF_Hub, a pretrained NST model was obtained from [TensorFlow Hub](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2).

 Style art images were obtained from Google for demonstration purposes.

 List of arts used: